Papal meeting aims to strengthen relationships with Indigenous people of Canada | CBC News

 She's a member of the Teslin Tlingit Council, a self-governing First Nation in Yukon.

-Webber said she is bringing those moccasins with her, to give her strength.
+Webber said she's bringing those moccasins with her, to give her strength.

 "My mother made these many years ago and my three children wore them… and I just thought if I take this, you know, that it'll comfort me.
 So I'll just keep it with me."